We’re on a mission to discover the resorts and caravan parks with the best water parks in Australia!

 Cairns Coconut Holiday Resort

-Sophie from Lifestyle Queensland shares her favourite kids’ holiday park with water park
+Sophie from Baby, Toddler and Kids shares her favourite kids’ holiday park with water park

 ‘The Coconut Holiday Resort, found a 10 minute drive from the town centre, is our new favourite place to stay on our regular visits.
 It is the perfect spot for families wanting to be close to Cairns but with the option of not leaving the park for a day and still being entertained.